Minibridge: Bidding

-Having consulted dummy's hand, declarer decides the denomination (i.e., the trump suit, if any), and whether to be in game or a partscore.
+Having consulted dummy's hand, declarer decides the denomination (i.e., the trump suit, if any), and whether to be in game or a partscore or a slam.
 For partscore, declarer needs to win 7 tricks in order to score.
 For game, 9–11 tricks are necessary, depending on the denomination.
+For slam, 12 or 13 tricks are necessary.

+One variation gaining popularity is for dummy to announce only their shape (how many cards in each suit) before declarer chooses the contract, and the dummy cards are exposed only after the opening lead is made.

 Declarer's decision is often based on a few simple guidelines: